Magnus-Harder/ML-Ops-31/reports/README.md

 >
 > Answer:

 Yes, we did use DVC in our project.
 We are not sure if it really improved our project, since that we have been working with a fixed dataset.
 However, it could be beneficial if our dataset included live data that would have been added to our initial dataset during the project lifetime.
 In that case DVC would allow us to reproduce a previous state of the project i.e. training the model on a previous version of the data would allow us to recreate results.
-This might be very useful if the added data had a different composition than the original dataset in which case we might like to investigate or monitor how that influenced the predictions made by our model
+This might be very useful if the added data had a different composition than the original dataset in which case we might like to investigate or monitor how that influenced the predictions made by our model.

 ### Question 11